 When Ashton Properties bought the Dairy Queen building, Walters' son said they were still planning to stay.
 They even drew up plans to remodel the existing building, which still has a lot of the original details.

 The lease agreement ended up falling through.
-The family said there were many factors, but the main reason was because they couldn't get a long-term lease agreement.
+The family said there were many factors, but the main reason was that they couldn't get a long-term lease agreement.

 Many people said they are sad to see the Dairy Queen go.
 Porter Garner said it has been a staple and a childhood memory for him.